-Our lawyers regularly engage in methods of alternative dispute resolution such as mediation and settlement negotiations.
-Whether the mediation or negotiation is during the litigation process or before filing, an experienced negotiator is among the most valuable weapons you can have to maximize the value of your claim.Mediation
+Our lawyers regularly engage in methods of alternative dispute resolution such as mediation, arbitration, and settlement negotiations.
+An experienced litigator and negotiator is among the most valuable weapons you can have to maximize the value of your claim.Mediation

 Mediations can be held in any number of contexts.
-Formal mediations can be held at agencies such as the Equal Employment Opportunity Commission or federal mediations with a United States Magistrate Judge serving as the mediator.
+Formal mediations can be held at agencies such as the Equal Employment Opportunity Commission or federal settlement conferences with a United States Magistrate Judge serving as the mediator.

 The parties can also agree to a mediation that is unrelated to any filing or judicial process by hiring a private mediator.
 This allows the parties to try to reach a resolution without the formalities, or costs, of formal litigation.

 In addition to the cost savings, mediation has several other advantages.
 It is a faster, less formal process than litigation.
-The mediation and, by consent of the parties, the resolution are confidential.
 The mediation process also allows you to evaluate your case and the opposing party’s case prior to formal litigation.

 Almost every case involves some level of settlement negotiations.
 It is to the advantage of all parties to consider the merits of the claims, the costs of litigation, and other factors when deciding whether settlement is an appropriate option.